fdelu/oci-cron/README.md

-# AWS Lambda Function - Cron triggered Oracle Ampere VM creation
+# Function - Cron triggered Oracle Ampere VM creation

 Uses Oracle Cloud REST API to create an Ampere instance.
-The instances are usually out of stock, so this was created in order to run every minute on an AWS Lambda Function until it succeeds.
+The instances are usually out of stock, so this was created in order to run every minute on an Function (AWS Lambda, or OCI Functions) until it succeeds.

 Once the instance it created, the user is notified via Telegram.